COVID-19 alerts updated on November 23, 2021, to include updates on face coverings

-Face coverings: As of Friday, August 27, 2021, face coverings must be worn in all indoor public spaces, as well as in outdoor spaces where physical distancing is not possible (including large events); this applies to all adults and children older than 5—and includes children older than 2 on public transit.
+Face coverings: Face coverings must be worn in all indoor public spaces; this applies to all adults and children older than 5—and includes children older than 2 on public transit.
 Exemptions apply for common-sense activities where face coverings would be impractical or impossible—such as while eating or drinking, swimming, or playing organized, competitive sports.
-Learn more about indoor face covering requirements, and learn more about outdoor face covering requirements here.
+Face coverings in crowded outdoor settings (such as concerts) are still recommended for the unvaccinated, the elderly, the immunocompromised, and anyone spending an extended period of time in crowded outdoor areas.
+Learn more about indoor face covering requirements.

 Proof of vaccination: Some businesses are requiring proof of vaccination or a recent negative COVID-19 test for eating or drinking indoors.
 Be sure to bring your vaccination card (or a photo of your vaccination card on your mobile device), along with photo ID, and have that easily accessible if you’d like to sit indoors at certain establishments.